10 Snakes That Lurk In Farmers’ Crop Fields

 Venomous: no.

-A huge study on 2600 gopher snakes found that mammals made up most (76.8%) of their prey, and there are few better places to fulfil their desires than crop fields.
-Gopher snakes lurk within rows of crops, and particularly the bushy areas on their outskirts.
-This means that gopher snakes are economically beneficial to farmers, reducing the quantity of crops lost to nibbling pests, achieving what scientists spent thousands of hours striving towards in their pesticide labs.
-Gopher snakes have endless fields to choose from; wheat, corn, potato, and soybean fields are all options.
+This means that gopher snakes are economically beneficial for farmers, reducing the quantity of crops lost to nibbling pests, achieving naturally what scientists spent thousands of hours striving towards in their pesticide labs.
+Gopher snakes have endless fields to choose from; wheat, corn potato, and soybean fields are all options.

 2 Coastal taipan